 The Strategic Petroleum Reserve is an emergency stockpile of oil.
 The U.S. Department of Energy stores it for use in a crisis.
-It only takes 13 days for the oil to enter the U.S. market from the time the president first gives the order.
-The SPR was created in 1973 in response to the OPEC oil embargo.
+The SPR was created in 1975 in response to the OPEC oil embargo.
 Some in Congress question whether it is still necessary.

+Four underground salt caverns on the coast of the Gulf of Mexico store the oil.
 That's a central location.
 The oil can be distributed to nearly half of the U.S. oil refineries either through interstate pipelines or via barges.
+It only takes 13 days for the oil to enter the U.S. market from the time the president first gives the order.

-The federally-owned reserves can replace more than four months worth of imports should that ever become necessary.
+The federally owned reserves can replace more than four months worth of imports (based on 2020 average daily imports) should that ever become necessary.
 It can draw down 4.4 million barrels per day.

+The federal government owns all the oil held.
 Fortunately, the government only paid $29.70 per barrel (on average).
 The SPR only cost $25.7 billion.
-Of that, $5 billion was a fixed cost to pay for the facility and $20.7 billion paid for the oil.
-(Source: "SPR Quick Facts," DOE)
+Of that, $5 billion was a fixed cost that paid for the facility and $20.7 billion paid for the oil.

+Every time gas prices approach $4 a gallon, there are calls to release oil from the SPR.
 But there are strict guidelines controlling when the oil can be released.
 These are defined in the Energy Policy and Conservation Act.

 - The president can order a full drawdown if there is a long-term energy shortage that threatens national security or the economy.

 - The president may order a limited drawdown of fewer than 30 million barrels if there is a significant oil shortage.

 - The Secretary of Energy can carry out test drawdowns of less than 5 million barrels.

 Limited releases occur as part of an exchange with a private company to avert a crisis.
 The SPR can release oil if it has received more than it lent out.
 Here's a summary of when the oil has been released.